Lekuruu/osu.py/README.md

 game.run()
 ```

-[This project](https://github.com/Lekuruu/osu-recorder) is also a good example.
+[This project](https://github.com/Lekuruu/osu-recorder) is also a good example
+and it was also the reason why I even started this project.

 ---